nasa/fprime/docs/UsersGuide/user/proj-dep.md

 - [Topologies](#topologies)
 - [Conclusion](#conclusion)

 To illustrate this, the Mars Helicopter project is an excellent example.
-Mars Helicopter uses one project that defines two deployments: one for a base station, and one for the mobile helicopter.
+The Mars Ingenuity Helicopter uses one project that defines three deployments: one for the base station connected to the Perseverance Rover, and two for the Ingenuity helicopter.
 This is shown in Figure 1.

 ![Mars Helicopter](../media/proj_dep1.png)
 **Figure 1.
 Mars Helicopter flight software components.**